 Despite being centrally located, Coram’s Fields remains little-known.
 Situated between King's Cross and Holborn, the seven-acre park was originally the grounds of a hospital for unwanted children during the Georgian era.
 The hospital was demolished in the 1920s, and the space was turned into London’s first public playground for children.
 It was named Coram’s Fields, after the philanthropist Thomas Coram who had built the hospital.
 It’s now run by a charity, and houses youth and children’s centres, a community nursery and a city farm, all of which are free to use.

-The Fields’ newly opened café is run by Pistachios in the Park, a commendable franchise of family-friendly, community-minded cafés located in council-owned parks.
-(Note that adults can only visit if you’re accompanied by a child.)
+The Fields’ café is run by Pistachios in the Park, a commendable franchise of family-friendly, community-minded cafés located in council-owned parks.
+(Note that adults can only visit if accompanied by a child.)
 A large menu of crowd pleasers encompasses breakfast items like salmon on toast, sandwiches such as halloumi with cucumber, sweet and savoury crepes, jacket potatoes, own-made soups, Middle Eastern snacks, English cakes, and organic ice creams and sundaes.
 Kids get their own separate menu; and there’s plenty for vegetarians.
 The café uniquely sells its own wooden toys made from reforested wood.